dmitrypol/dmitrypol.github.io/_drafts/redis-complex-data-struct.md

 {% endhighlight %}

-#### Ranges

-One option is to convert range to array and then save it to Redis.

 #### Stacks and Queues

 [Stacks](https://www.tutorialspoint.com/data_structures_algorithms/stack_algorithm.htm) and [Queues](https://www.tutorialspoint.com/data_structures_algorithms/dsa_queue.htm) can be implemented with Redis Lists.
 Let's imagine an API endpoint that receives messages `http://localhost:3000/stack?my_param=foo`